Hands together for Non-traditional

-Having just been a juror on the First International Emmy Awards from the International Academy of Television Arts and Sciences (looking forward to joining in with the ceremony in Cannes next month, and blogging from there!) – it is heart warming to see something even more unique on the red carpet circuit.
-The are now offering an award for (‘’ perhaps) content delivered on non-traditional platforms…
+Having just been a juror on the First International Interactive Emmy Awards from the International Academy of Television Arts and Sciences (looking forward to joining in with the ceremony in Cannes next month, and blogging from there!) – it is heart warming to see something even more unique on the red carpet circuit.
+The National Television Academy are now offering an award for (‘interactive’ perhaps) content delivered on non-traditional platforms…

 a new category of the Emmy Award for original programming created specifically for non-traditional viewing platforms, including computer, mobile phone, iPods, PDAs and similar devices.
 It will be given in recognition of creativity in editorial content and video production.